TromboneScott/Oscars/README.txt

 To start a new year:

-Download 100x148 pixel pictures for Google Form for all categories
-1. Go to imdb.com
-2. Use the search window to search for the movie or actor
-3. Right-click on the little image of the correct movie or actor that appears in the search drop down and select Save image as...
-4. Save the ~5Kb JPG file for use in the Google Form

 Create Google Form:
 1. Open last year's form at forms.google.com
 2. Select the dots menu at top right and click "Make a copy"